vick2592/FinTok/README.md

 # 🤖 FinTok

-🧪 An open-source, up-to-date DeFi Trading Robot.
+🧪 An open-source DeFi Trading Robot application that utilizes OpenZepplin's audited Staking Contract for users to be able to deposit ETH or USDC for trading and then withdraw with rewards.

 ⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, and Typescript.